tbenade/wercker-devcenter/source/articles/cli/commands.md

 ### apps
 List applications the user has access to.

-### link
-Link a repository back up to an application on wercker.
-Useful if a repository does not contain the .wercker file.

 ### builds
 Shows a list of the most recent builds and their results.